MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/onboard-your-organization-and-users-to-dynamics-365-online.md

 <a name="Storage"></a>

 ### Manage storage
- You can manage your organization’s data storage capacity in connection with your subscription to [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)].
+ You can manage your organization’s data storage capacity in connection with your subscription to Customer Engagement apps.
 The type of subscription you purchase determines the amount of storage initially allocated to your organization.
 If you run out of storage, you can add more.

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)]